The Bragg UNSW Press Prize for Science Writing

 To recognise the best of the best, UNSW Press has established an annual prize for the best short non-fiction piece on science written for a general audience.
 The Bragg UNSW Press Prize for Science Writing is named in honour of Australia’s first Nobel Laureates William Henry Bragg and his son William Lawrence Bragg and is supported by the Copyright Agency Cultural Fund.

 First prize is $7000.
 Two runners-up will each receive a prize of $1500.

-All the shortlisted entries are included in The Best Australian Science Writing 2015, NewSouth's annual collection featuring the finest Australian science writing of the year.
-The book will also be launched at the October 27 event.
+All the shortlisted entries are included in The Best Australian Science Writing 2016, NewSouth's annual collection featuring the finest Australian science writing of the year.
+Click here to view the entry form.